 This is why you should set a timer for three minutes to an hour and increase it according to the frequency your toddler uses the bathroom.

 A timer will remind you whenever it’s time to visit the restroom.
 Most babies don’t mind potty timers and won’t resist peeing when it rings.

 Pick a Practical Destination

 While there is no limit to where you can travel with your baby, choosing a practical destination should be your focus during this unique time in your child’s life.
-Taking your toddler to places with long entrance lines, especially in the restrooms, may be inconvenient for them and you.
+Taking your toddler to places with long entrance lines, especially for the restrooms, may be inconvenient for them and you.

-Consider destinations with reasonable bathroom access such as a national park or a beach.
+Consider destinations with reasonable bathroom access, such as a national park or a beach.
 You can easily change your toddler’s pants and continue having fun in these areas.

 Also, choose a destination where you can clean and dry the kid’s clothes.
 Sometimes the little ones may go through all their clothes in two days, which means you will need to wash and dry them.